-The following material aims to increase your knowledge and understanding of suicide and firearm suicide among young people in America.
-We understand that the content may be personal for you.
-If you or someone you know is in a time of emotional crisis or needs to talk to someone, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or text HOME to 741741 to reach the Crisis Text Line for free from anywhere in the US.
+The following material aims to increase your knowledge and understanding of suicide, particularly by firearm, among young people in America.
+We understand that this content may be personal to you.
+If you or someone you know is in a time of emotional crisis or needs to talk to someone, please call or text the 988 Suicide & Crisis Lifeline at 988 for free from anywhere in the US.
 See additional resources at the end of the page.

 “In the blink of an eye, my whole life changed.”
 My son, Ty-Key, wrote these lyrics—searching for the words to express the loss of his best friend, Keondrick, who was shot and killed.
 Ty-Key survived that shooting, but five years later, at age 22, he took his own life with a gun.
 Ty-Key was always doing things.
 He was a football player, rapper, and the cool guy on the block.
 He was smart, too—he even had the opportunity to skip a grade.
 People knew him.
 People loved him—they always had.
 I miss him every day.
 In response to my son’s suicide, I have dedicated my life to preventing gun suicide, and providing grief counseling to help others find healing, because I want other young people to know that they can find help and there is hope.

-Miami Knight, Ty-Key’s mom and gun violence prevention advocate
+Miami Knight, Ty-Key’s mom and a gun violence prevention advocate

-Suicide is the second leading cause of death for young Americans.
+Suicide is the third leading cause of death for young Americans.